 Whether you're a Keto novice or looking to get back on the low-carb wagon, you may have questions like, how long does it take to get into ketosis?

 It depends.
-Your fat-burning (and ketone-producing) capacity depends on your biology, diet, exercise habits, and many other factors.
+Your fat-burning (and ketone-producing) capacity depends on your biology, diet, exercise habits, genetics, and many other factors.

 Even under the same conditions, two people will enter ketosis at different rates.
 But as you’ll learn, you can tweak those conditions to hasten your rate.